danielna/danielna.github.com/_posts/2017-03-24-my-management-philosophy.md

 an engineering team at Etsy.
 I've had much more management and IC experience since then and wanted to update that original philosophy with additional perspective.

 The link to my old post should redirect here.
-You can also get to this post via [http://management.danielna.com](http://management.danielna.com).
+You can link directly to this post via [http://management.danielna.com](http://management.danielna.com).
 I'm hoping to update this post in the future as my management philosophy evolves over time.